- Fiori has seen an unusual growth in the number of Fiori apps, which in part relates to the “Fiorized” apps.

 “All this talk about successive versions and incremental progress and fulfilling visions could easily give you the wrong impression that SAP NetWeaver is still on the drawing board.
 That’s not at all true.
 SAP NetWeaver is here now.
 All the SAP NetWeaver components that we have mentioned are working products and can be purchased and used to make your business run better today.”

 That turned out to be completely untrue.
-In fact, NetWeaver was never actually released as it never actually existed.
+NetWeaver was never actually released as it never actually existed.
 NetWeaver was a name appended to other applications.
 I pointed this out repeatedly and wrote on this, and now all the people who were so high on NetWeaver never emailed me to apologize.
 On project after project, NetWeaver is nowhere to be found.
 Where is the World is Carmen San Diego?
 Where in the World is NetWeaver is a much better game to play.

 Quickly Disappearing When Being Held Accountable

 I seem to debate a lot of people who have incredible confidence in their positions, but then appear to disappear when it turns out they were wrong.
-One excuse they will use is that they could not have known differently because they were told something was true by SAP.
-Anything to avoid the responsibility of being held accountable for previous statements.
-By the way, all these items which were so easy to see at the time, just happen to be in line with their financial interests.
+One excuse they will use is that they could not have known differently because they were told something was true by SAP—anything to avoid the responsibility of being held accountable for previous statements.
+By the way, all these items, which were so easy to see at the time, just happen to be in line with their financial interests.
 I can guarantee that those people that may respond to this post and talk about how S/4 is the “next stage,” and how it has an entirely simplified data model, will all have a financial bias for why they want S/4 to be accepted.
 However, they won’t discuss this financial bias.
 They will instead carry forward the conversation as if they are some impartial observer.
-However, I am in fact impartial, financially at least.
+However, I am, in fact, impartial, financially at least.

 Debating the Financially Biased

 I do not financially benefit if customers buy S/4 or do not buy S/4.
 That is an important consideration.
 Also, unlike anyone who works for Bluefin, IBM, etc… as an independent, I can write what I believe to be true.
 I covered the topic of forecast bias in the book Supply Chain Forecasting Software and included it again in this LinkedIn post.
-And it is amazing to me, knowing what is known about forecast bias that we don’t seem to discuss bias when considering what people and companies propose.
+And it is incredible to me, knowing what is known about forecast bias that we don’t seem to discuss preference when considering what people and companies propose.